bjrnmath/BadmintonUmpireHelper/README.md

 It has a German and English language support.
 Also, no internet connection is required, this application runs completely independent on the phone.

 # WIP
 This app is currently work in progress!
 Expect errors and failures.
 Currently, the app is only manually tested, automated tests are planned for the near future.

+# Download

+You can download the APK from [here](https://github.com/bjrnmath/BadmintonUmpireHelper/raw/publication/Badminton-Umpire-Helper.apk).

 # Screenshots (German Language)